 KVM guest // Bootstrap Slackware Linux

-assuming the host is up and running already
+assuming the kvm hypervisor and host system are up and running already

-boostrapping slackware on a vdisk (not a partition image for once)
+boostrapping slackware on a full-blown vdisk (not just a partition image for once)

 mirror=...